 ... field theory Lattice field theory List of quantum field theories Local quantum field theory Noncommutative quantum field theory ...
 Media related to Quantum field theory at Wikimedia Commons One-dimensional quantum field theory on Wikiversity "Quantum field ... to quantum mechanics Common integrals in quantum field theory Conformal field theory Constructive quantum field theory Dirac's ... a field Quantum electrodynamics Quantum field theory in curved spacetime Quantum chromodynamics Quantum flavordynamics Quantum ...

 ... is an extension of classical game theory to the quantum domain.
 It differs from classical game theory in ...
 Quantum versions of Von Neumann's minimax theorem were proved.
 Quantum tic-tac-toe: not a quantum game in the sense above, but ...
-This theory is based on the physics of information much like quantum computing.
-The information transfer that occurs during a ...
-In the quantum version of the game, the bit is replaced by the qubit, which is a quantum superposition of two or more base ...
+In the quantum version, players are allowed access to quantum signals through the phenomenon of quantum entanglement.
+The ...
+Meyer first published Quantum Strategies which details a quantum version of the classical game theory game, matching pennies. ...

 ...
 (QTT) is a formulation of quantum mechanics used for simulating open quantum systems, quantum ...
 "The Quantum Theory That Peels Away the Mystery of Measurement".
 Quanta Magazine.
 Retrieved 2020-08-14.
 "Collaborating with the ... mcsolve Quantum jump (Monte Carlo) solver from QuTiP for Python.
 QuantumOptics.jl the quantum optics toolbox in Julia.
 Quantum ...
 "Quantum Leaps, Long Assumed to Be Instantaneous, Take Time".
 Quanta Magazine.
 Retrieved 2020-08-27.
 Wiseman, H. (2011).
 Quantum ...